marsdrums/test-tutorial/visual-quality/index.md

 > [!IMPORTANT]
 > You can create a straightforward linear motion path (simple to define and control), interpret it in the frequency domain, and filter out the high frequencies.
 This process results in a smoother motion that naturally incorporates acceleration, deceleration, and inertia.

+> [!NOTE]
+> The filters described in the following section are infinite impulse response (IIR) filters that work in the time domain.
+When I mention "operate in the frequency domain," I’m not implying any spectral processing; rather, I’m referring to the filters' effect, which is to reduce the amplitude of certain frequency ranges.

 Let's bring back this concept to Jitterland, and let's see how we can use it to improve the motion of objects.

 ![](./images/visual-quality_087.gif)